 - to and from a place of regularly occurring medical treatment for a serious condition

 Here is an example of an Affidavit and Order for Restricted Drivers License.

 Common Drug Crimes Resulting in Driver’s License Sanctions

-A conviction for committing a controlled substance offense or an attempt or conspiracy conviction for a controlled substance offense will trigger a suspension of your driver license.
-Common examples of offenses resulting in a suspension include:
+A conviction for committing a controlled substance offense or an attempt or conspiracy conviction for a controlled substance offense will trigger a suspension of your driver’s license.
+Common examples of crimes resulting in a suspension include:

 - Possession of a Controlled Substance (such as marijuana, cocaine, heroin, opioids, prescription medication, etc…)

 - Possession with Intent to Deliver a Controlled Substance

 - Obtaining a prescription drug by giving a false name

 - Obtaining a prescription drug by falsely representing facts